 In the case of a serious head injury, take your child to the emergency room immediately!

 To learn more about emergency dental care from your John’s Creek pediatric dentist, please do not hesitate to call us at Children’s Dental Zone today.

-If you have a question for us, fill out the form below and we will get back to you when we can.
-If it’s an emergency, please call us (678) 951-8942.
+If you have a question for us, fill out the form on this page and we will get back to you when we can.
+If it’s an emergency, please call us 678-951-8942.